 Trip Application Form

 Each participant will take a half-unit seminar (IDY 198 Holocaust Studies) during the spring semester.
-This seminar will meet on six evenings in February, March, and April; a 10-page paper and travel journal are required, and two additional readings will be the subject of evening discussions during the trip to Poland in May.
+This seminar will meet on six evenings in February, March, and April; a substantial paper and travel journal are required, and two additional readings will be the subject of evening discussions during the trip to Poland in May.

 Students who have already participated in the HSSLP are also invited to apply.
 These students will register for a half-unit independent study to be completed during the spring semester.
 The independent study will focus on a Holocaust-related topic to be negotiated with the instructor.
-Attendance at the seven seminar meetings and full participation in the Poland trip (including the travel journal) will also be required.
+Attendance at the seminar meetings and full participation in the Poland trip (including the travel journal) will also be required.
 In general, qualified students who have not already participated in the HSSLP, as well as those who have taken LA 101 Holocaust, will be given priority into the program, but all interested students should apply.

-Please contact us online or visit a member of the 2013 Holocaust Studies Services-Learning Project Staff:
+Please contact us online or visit a member of the 2017 Holocaust Studies Services-Learning Project Staff:

-Drew Dunham, Registrar's Office
+- Drew Dunham, Registrar

-Frank Kelemen, Counseling Services
+- Frank Kelemen, Counseling Services

-Jocelyn McWhirter, Religious Studies Department
+- Jocelyn McWhirter, Religious Studies Department